 Steps toward accreditation for agriculture companies

-Milestone 1: Governance
+Milestone 1: Governance and Internal Alignment

 After onboarding and in consultation with international civil society organizations, the company has developed headquarters and country-level management systems to oversee the implementation of labor standards for commodities in scope; the company has also developed a time-bound plan for achieving full supply chain traceability and publicly disclosed their sourcing profile for the in-scope commodities.

-Milestone 2: Implementation & Monitoring
+Milestone 2: Implementation and Monitoring

 The company continues to implement the FLA’s Principles at the country level with support from the headquarters.
 The company has expanded the traceability of its supply chain for the commodity and countries in scope.
 With training from FLA and in consultation with local civil society partners, the company has developed farm-level monitoring tools, sampling, and monitoring methodology; and they have initiated assessments at sample farms.
 The company has also established functioning grievance mechanisms and additional safety nets for the farmworkers.

-Milestone 3: Remediation
+Milestone 3: Review and Improvement

 The company continues to implement the FLA’s Principles at the country level with support from the headquarters.
 The company has expanded the traceability of its supply chain for the commodity and high-risk countries in scope.
 With training from FLA and in consultation with local civil society partners, the company is implementing corrective action plans and country-level systems based on the gender-disaggregated data collected via monitoring mechanisms developed in Milestone 2.

-Milestone 4: Full Implementation
+Milestone 4: Full Implementation and Integration

 The company is implementing all 10 FLA Principles—pertaining to Governance, Monitoring, and Remediation—in all high-risk countries for the commodity in scope.

-Milestone 5: Accreditation & Maintenance
+Milestone 5: Maintenance